 What are the Tax Implications of a Short Sale?

 If a Lehigh Valley homeowner sells their home in a short sale the difference in what the bank or mortgage company accepts for the house and what is owed on it is considered taxable income.
 For instance, if the mortgage amount is $150,000 and a short sale results in the mortgage company only getting $130,000 then that $20,000 difference is considered revenue to the home seller.
-Currently, this tax as a result of the short sale is waived if the real estate is the seller's primary residence.
+The home owner should check with an accountant to determine if they will incur any tax reprecussions as a result of a short sale.

 Short Sale Time Line

-The process to get approval for a Short Sale typically takes 25 to 40 days after completing the application and submitting all required paperwork.
-Ideally, this process should be started before the house is listed For Sale.
+The process to get approval for a Short Sale typically takes 3-5 months after completing the application, getting the home under agreement by a buyer willing to wait, and submitting all required paperwork.

 Want More Information about Lehigh Valley Real Estate and Short Sales?